-In combat, roll Medicine to lend an incapacitated character a helping hand.

-Out of combat, if you have appropriate medical supplies, take two hours and roll Medicine against TN20+ to treat a character who has been incapacitated, removing the incapacitation penalties and restoring one base damage save.
+In combat, roll Medicine to lend an incapacitated entity a helping hand.
+Out of combat, if you have appropriate medical supplies, take two hours and roll Medicine against TN20+ to treat a character who has been incapacitated, removing the incapacitation penalties.